gzt/CholWishart/cran-comments.md

 ## Other notes

-This is a minor update which fixes the person field.
+This is a minor update which fixes the person field and some memory allocation functions that do not impact functionality.